 - Work with the outgoing treasurer to review your roles and responsibilities.
 Become familiar with PTA financial terms.

 - Review the Treasurer Handbook and How to Manage your Nonprofit PTA Handbook for detailed guidance on PTA financial practices.
+All handbooks can be found here.

 - Complete a Financial Review (see Financial Review Checklist).
 Do this before taking over the books from previous treasurer and updating bank signature card.